-UxC, LLC (UxC) is pleased to announce a new special report on Kazakhstan's nuclear industry.
+UxC, LLC (UxC) is pleased to announce a 2012 special report on Kazakhstan's nuclear industry.
 This comprehensive report analyzes the current status and future prospect of the country's nuclear industry in light of the Fukushima accident in Japan.

 The dramatic increase in Kazakh uranium production over the past decade was one of the most significant developments in the history of uranium production.
 Not only the country managed to quadruple its production in a decade's time, but it also accounted for the vast majority of the overall net increase in world uranium production.

 There is no doubt that this growth in Kazakh production has had a significant impact on the market.
 Given recent changes in the nuclear power markets in the aftermath of the Fukushima accidents, this raises critical questions related to Kazakh plans in the front-end of the nuclear fuel cycle, including:

 - What is Kazatomprom's strategic market approach in the post-Fukushima environment?

 - What are the various factors that will determine the level of Kazakh production, both internal and external to the country?

 - Can Kazakhstan sustain the rate of production it hopes to achieve?